joaonunogomes/pluto-rover/README.md

 ## Project Structure

-This project was structure folowing Domain Drive Design patterns.
+This project structure follows Domain Drive Design pattern.
-The Visual Studio project is divided into several business layers that each one will serve its own purpose.
+The Visual Studio project is divided into several business layers, each one will serve its own responsability purpose.